 - About Us

 Texas Department of Public Safety Crime Record Service

 The Texas Department of Public Safety is one of the “Big Seven” state agencies headquartered in Austin, Texas.
 The Department of Public Safety (DPS) is the principle agency responsible for maintaining public safety in the state of Texas.
 DPS strives to protect lives, rights and property of all Texans.

 In 1997 the 75th legislature passed a bill requiring DPS to make criminal history records available via the Internet.
 Furthermore, the legislature empowered the agency to charge a small fee to cover costs.
 DPS quickly realized that the only way to distribute the information in a cost-effective manner was to use the World Wide Web.
 MicroAssist won the DPS contract to create a web based solution to distribute criminal records.
 The 76th legislature expanded the role of the site to include free access to sex offender records and access to private information by authorized organizations and users.

 In 1997, MicroAssist, Inc. successfully created and launched the DPS website, enabling for the first time, instant access to Texas criminal records and history.
-The website allows users to search over 25 million criminal records, for a minimal fee of $3.15.
+The website allows users to search over 25 million criminal records, for a minimal fee.

 The site processes over $2,000,000/year in transactions.
 Users can pay by checks or credit cards.
 Governmental agencies can choose to be invoiced for services.
 MicroAssist’s e-commerce server has been certified by VITAL and processes the websites credit card transactions.
 The e-commerce server offers complete management of the transactions including batch processing of transactions, transaction reports, and refunds.